phoenixzero4/PythonMailer/README.md

 # serious-crystal

+### Simple python mailer script
+---
-###Simple python script that reads a list of recipients from a file and emails them each a provided subject and email body
+Program reads list of recipients from a file and sends each user an email with the specified subject and email body